rodrigo-estrela/pipedrive-bling-api/README.md

       }
       ```
 My integration has a background job to make get requests to pipedrive periodically using this custom filter.
 The deals then are parsed to xml and posted to bling api.
-After that they are consolidated by day and persisted in a MongoDB collection.
+After that, deals are aggregated by day and persisted in a MongoDB collection.

 ## Endpoints
 ### GET /deals